jornane/php-saml-sp/README.md

 - Metadata Generator
 - Handle `LogoutResponse` from IdP
 - Better Exceptions / Error handling
-- No longer store the complete IdP object in the session, entity ID is available from `Assertion` object anyway
 - allow reading `IdPInfo` objects from XML metadata file, e.g. eduGAIN
 - also write unit tests for `handleResponse()` and `handleLogout()`